wazo-pbx/xivo-blog/content/articles/sprint-review-1702.md

 Hello Wazo community!
 Here comes the release of Wazo 17.02!

-We're back to our usual 3-week release cycle :)
+We're back to our usual 3-weeks release cycle :)

 New features in this sprint
 ---------------------------

 **API schedules**: Schedules may now be managed via REST API.
 Schedules allow calls to be redirected to other destinations depending on the time and day that they arrive.
-For example during holidays, calls would be redirected to a voicemail instead of ringing a phone nobody would answer.
+For example during holidays, calls could be redirected to a voicemail instead of ringing a phone nobody would answer.

 **WebRTC lines**: The web interface now allows associating "WebRTC lines" to users.
 WebRTC is a recent feature of browsers that makes it possible to have a web softphone: you don't _need_ a specific application to handle your calls, instead you can answer, talk and hangup directly on a web page.
 The "WebRTC line" creates a SIP line with a bunch of predefined parameters that are required to be able to use this SIP line in a WebRTC application, so it will appear as a SIP line afterwards.